aesara-devs/aesara/doc/extending/creating_an_op.rst

     :width: 500 px

 Aesara represents symbolic mathematical computations as graphs.
-Those graphs are bi-partite graphs (graphs with 2 types of nodes), they are composed of interconnected :ref:`apply` and :ref:`variable` nodes.
+Those graphs are bi-partite graphs (graphs with two types of nodes), they are composed of interconnected :ref:`apply` and :ref:`variable` nodes.
 :class:`Variable` nodes represent data in the graph, either inputs, outputs or intermediary values.
 As such, inputs and outputs of a graph are lists of Aesara